The Post Drought Lawn Repair Guide

-Dormant Grass:A lawn which is dormant will present with brown/yellow leaves but the crown of the plant will still be green and with healthy off-white colour at the roots.
+A dormant lawn will present with brown/yellow leaves, but the plant's crown will still be green and with healthy off-white colour at the roots.

 Rejuvenating a dormant lawn

-A dormant lawn will repair itself over time, however, there are steps we can take to speed the process up.
+A dormant lawn will repair itself over time; however, there are steps we can take to speed the process up.

-Aerate and scarify the lawn to allow air to flow through the soil and remove any thatch from the surface.
+- Aerate and scarify the lawn to allow air to flow through the soil and remove any thatch from the surface.

 Repairing a dead lawn